baritonehands/gccg-react/README.md

 Read the instructions for [cljs-electron](https://github.com/Gonzih/cljs-electron) for installation, except it's nested in electron_app.

+One time, build the main .js file:

+    lein cljsbuild once electron-main

 From the console:

-    lein cljsbuild once electron-main
-    lein figwheel electron-renderer
+    lein figwheel electron-ui

 From the REPL:

     lein repl

-    (start-figwheel "electron-renderer")
+    (start-figwheel "electron-ui")

 Then run electron in another terminal: